drone/proposal/design/01-aws-runner.md

 The instance is removed when the build terminates

+Finally  check to see if the pool should be re-populated and create a pool instance.

 ##### ad-hoc instance

 This can happen if there are no instances in the pool, or the user hasnt set a ssh key pair.